Effective Date May 25, 2018

 You may purchase Solutions using a payment card.
 Payment card information may be provided directly by users, via an SU Site or authorized third party event registration vendor site, into the PCI/DSS-compliant payment processing service to which SU subscribes.
 We do not process or store the card information.
 Occasionally, members or customers ask SU employees or SU event volunteers to enter payment card or other financial account information into the PCI/DSS-compliant payment processing service to which SU subscribes.
 We strongly encourage you not to submit this information by email.
 When SU employees receive payment card or other financial account information from customers or members by email, fax, phone, or mail, it is entered as instructed and then deleted or destroyed.

-We use automatic data collection tools on our Sites, such as cookies, embedded web links, and web beacons.
-These tools collect certain standard information that your browser sends back to our Site(s).
+We use common information-gathering tools, such as log files, embedded web links, web beacons, and cookies, to automatically collect certain standard information that your browser sends back to our Site(s).
 Examples include:

-To learn more about how to update your choices in relation to Cookies and other web browsing technologies, please go to the SU Cookies Policy.
+To learn more about how to update your choices in relation to cookies and other web browsing technologies, please go to the SU Cookies Statement [link to Section III below].

-Personal Information you provide to us is used either to respond to requests that you make or to aid us in serving you better.
-For a more complete listing of the type(s) of Personal Information we typically collect and how we use it by Site and Solution family, please download the SU Personal Information Collection and Usage document.
-A summary of the ways we may use your Personal Information is set forth below:
+Personal Data you provide to us is used either to respond to requests that you make or to aid us in serving you better.
+For a more complete listing of the type(s) of Personal Data we typically collect and how we use it by Site and Solution family, please visit this link.
+A summary of the ways we may use your Personal Data is set forth below:

 - To create and secure your community membership account;

-- To identify you as a user in our system;
+- To identify you as a user and allow you access into our proprietary system;

 - To optimize and improve our Sites, Solutions, and services;